E-commerce SEO: How to Drive More Traffic to Your Online Store

 Site architecture refers to the hierarchical structure of a website’s pages.
 When your site is easy to navigate, visitors can find the information and products they seek.
 In addition, search engines like Google can crawl the site and understand the relationship between pages.

-To improve site architecture, start by simplifying the site’s structure and organizing it, so visitors have to click no more than three times to get from the home page to a product page.
+To improve site architecture, start by simplifying and organizing the site’s structure, so visitors have to click no more than three times to get from the home page to a product page.

 Then, create a sitemap (a document listing all the crawlable pages on your site) and submit it to Google through your Google Search Console.
 This will help the search engine understand what your e-commerce website is about and which pages are the most important.